GojitGelbert/LabWST/README.md

 * This repository is use for accomplishing activities of the basic fundamentals of Web System and Technology(WST)
 ## 📝Activities
 * 🗒️ Activity 1: Creating a static website about HTML tags.
-* 🗒️ Activity 2: Deploying and Creating a HTML tags to github pages.
+* 🗒️ Activity 2: Deploying a Created a HTML tags to github pages.
 ## 🤵‍♂️Members
 * 👨‍💻 Jaybert LL.
 Logatoc [Facebook](https://web.facebook.com/profile.php?id=100094664191586)
 * 👨‍💻 Gelbert G. Gojit [Facebook](https://web.facebook.com/gojitgelbert)